 How to Rename a File in Python

 For instance, if we have a file called python-rename-files.txt we need to know where we have stored it.
 There are, of course, different ways to do this.
-Either, we can place the Python script in the same directory and just run it to rename the file.
-Here’s a simple example on how to rename a file in Python:
+We can place the Python script in the same directory or just run it to rename the file.
+Here is a simple example of how to rename a file in Python:

 4 Simple Steps to Rename a File in Python

-In the first section, we are going to learn how to rename a single file in Python step-by-step.
-Now, the general procedure is similar when we are using Linux or Windows.
-However, how we go about in the first step to rename a file in Python may differ depending on which OS we use.
-In the renaming a file in Python examples below, we will learn how to carry on and changing names both in Linux and Windows.
+In the first section, we will learn how to rename a single file in Python step-by-step.
+Now, the general procedure is similar when using Linux or Windows.
+However, how we go about the first step to rename a file in Python may differ depending on which OS we use.
+In the renaming a file in Python examples below, we will learn how to carry on and change names in Linux and Windows.

 1. Getting the File Path of the File we Want to Rename With Python

-First, to get Python to rename a file Python needs to know where the file is located.
-That is, step 1 is finding the location of the file we want to change the name on.
+First, to get Python to rename a file, Python needs to know where the file is located.
+Step 1 is finding the file’s location we want to change the name on.

 Finding the File Path in Windows

-If we use Windows, we can open up the File Explorer.
-First, go to the folder where the file is located (e.g., “Files_To_Rename”) and click on the file path (see image below) It should look something like “C:\Users\erima96\Documents\Files_To_Rename”.
+If we use Windows, we can open up File Explorer.
+First, go to the folder where the file is located (e.g., “Files_To_Rename”) and click on the file path (see image below).
+It should look something like “C:\Users\erima96\Documents\Files_To_Rename”.

 Finding the File Path in Linux

-Now, if we are to rename a file, using Python, in Linux we need to know the path.
+Now if we are to rename a file using Python in Linux, we need to know the path.
 There are, of course, many methods to find the file path in Linux.
-One method is to open up a Terminal Window and use the readlink and xclip command-line applications:
+One way is to open up a Terminal Window and use the readlink and xclip command-line applications:

 For instance, if the file we want to rename with Python is located in the folder “/home/jhf/Documents/Files_To_Rename/python-rename-files.txt” this is how we would do it: